ryanburda/buf-mark/README.md

 | **Persistence** | Lost when buffer is deleted | Optionally persists across sessions |
 | **Use Case** | Bookmarking locations within files | Quick buffer switching |

+### Do I need this plugin?

+Native Vim marks can actually be used to achieve similar buffer-switching behavior.
+For a simple, lightweight alternative that doesn't require a plugin, see [Using Native Marks](docs/using_native_marks.md).

+This plugin provides additional features like mark persistence across sessions and status line integrations, but the native marks approach may be sufficient for many workflows.

 ## Usage

 ### Default Keymaps